-Waiver capacity will be reserved for participants requiring hospital or rehabilitation care in the following settings: medical and psychiatric hospital settings, rehabilitation care programs and nursing homes.
+Waiver capacity will be reserved for participants in the following settings: medical and psychiatric hospital settings, rehabilitation care programs and nursing homes.
+Waiver capacity for this purpose will not be reserved for participants in the following settings: residential treatment facilities, state mental health hospitals, approved private schools and private and state ICFs/ID.